rdeanar/yii2-file-processor/README.md

 - More customization [**---]
 - Crop and other features of jquery.fileapi [***--]
 - API for upload files by url or by path [-----]
+- Console commands for generating new image variations [-----]
+- Mode for generating image variations on the fly [-----]
+- Mode for generating image variations in background [-----]
+- Advanced variation features: watermarks, cropping, rotation etc. [*----]
 - Beautiful alerts (e.g. http://rubaxa.github.io/Ply/) [-----]
 - Refactoring [*----]